mcnuttandrew/critical-hci-vis-class/src/index.md

 # Schedule:

-For each class there will be some assigned reading that you should do before class.
+For each class, there will be some assigned reading that you should do before class.
 Classes will involve discussions of the readings, so it is important that you do the readings.

 **Week 1: Introduction**
 Tuesday (1/7): TBD